dwugofski/rpgmd/README.md

-# rpgmd
+# RPG Markdown (rpgmd)

-A tool for converting rpg notes and content into html
+A python-based tool for converting rpg notes and content into html